Linaro/lava/doc/lava-dashboard-image-reports.rst

 Image Reports 2.0
 =================

+.. warning:: This chapter discusses a model which is being updated by the :term:`pipeline` model.

 Image reports 2.0 allow you to view test run pass/fail results or test result measurements over time combined from multiple filters per chart with the possibility of adding multiple charts per report.